 The Comanche tribe was known for being hunters, gathers, and traders in history.
 The film spends half of the screen time showing some aspects, from, how they hunt and work as a tribe, the selection of war chiefs, and their way of living.
 The Comanche tribe were known for their outstanding skills with horses, and some of those skills are seen in the film.
-We get to see how well, they adapt to riding horses and how they use them on the hunt.
-Given the period when the film takes place, we can’t expect to see all of the Comanche Tribe riding horses, but we can see some aspects of what would be.
+We get to see how, well they adapt to riding horses and how they use them on the hunt.
+Given the period when the film takes place, we can’t expect to see all the Comanche Tribe riding horses, but we can see some aspects of what would be.

 Prey also presents the strong mental resolution that the Comanche Tribe has as hunters and warriors.
 Allowing for a believable story in which we can imagine the Comanche tribe members going against a Predator and being victorious.
-The Predator Franchise is every film that has always brought a group of warriors, fighters, and hunters against the predators, and the Camanche are worthy opponents.
+The Predator Franchise is every film that has always brought a group of warriors, fighters, and hunters against the predators, and the Comanche are worthy opponents.
 Prey acknowledges the selection of war chiefs in the Comanche tribe, which is done by a majority vote when Taab, portrayed by Dakota Beavers, is voted a war chief.
 Prey shows Taab is more than worthy of the mantle and demonstrates that the war chief is an important role not just anyone can fill.

 Naru is portrayed as an intelligent and resourceful woman.
 While being looked down upon by some tribe members, Naru has a solid ambition to prove her worth to her tribe.
 As the film progresses, Naru proves herself to be a solid character that we cannot help, but enjoy watching and cheering for.
 Her resourcefulness is shown throughout the film; so, when she eventually goes against the predator, it makes sense that she would find a way to win.
 Like the previous protagonists in the Predator franchise that have gone against a Predator(s), Naru is more than a formidable opponent for the Predator.